B0N3head/Intvert/README.md

 * Fill desktop/music/downloads/pictures with random folders

 ## Its Just A Prank
-The script creates a .bat on the desktop that deletes all leftover payloads and resets all edited regedit strings.
+The script creates a .bat on the desktop that deletes all leftover payload scripts and resets all edited regedit strings.
 To disable the user from stopping the "trojan" the desktop icons are disabled and taskmgr is disabled

 ## Combining With mp3